JeffKnowlesJr/jeff-content/docs/CONTENT_WORKFLOW.md

    - Break up text with headings and bullet points
    - Include code examples when relevant

-3. **SEO Optimization**
+3. **DynamoDB Maintenance**
-   - Use descriptive, keyword-rich titles
-   - Write compelling excerpts
-   - Include relevant tags
-   - Optimize image alt text
+   - Regularly audit the DynamoDB tables for outdated content
+   - Use the Admin SPA for easy content management
+   - Remember that DynamoDB is the single source of truth